-The Western Fresno Subregion encompasses the western area of the Kings Basin and includes 20 communities west of the City of Fresno in the Fresno County.
-The Subregion has consistently struggled with 1) drinking water challenges due to arsenic, uranium, bacteria, and fluoride, and 2) wastewater challenges.
+The Western Fresno Subregion encompasses the western area of the Upper Kings Basin and includes 20 communities west of the City of Fresno in the Fresno County.
+For years, the Subregion has struggled with 1) drinking water challenges due to arsenic, uranium, bacteria, and fluoride, and 2) wastewater challenges.

 A total of four, two-hour bilingual facilitated8 community meetings were successfully held in the Subregion in an effort to educate them about Integrated Regional Management Planning, regional solutions and to seek their participation to help identify Pilot Projects that could solve or advance water solutions for the Subregion.
 Two additional meetings were held in this Subregion between Lanare residents, other stakeholders of the Subregion and the Riverdale PUD for the purposes of helping advance the Pilot Project analysis.
-Representatives from several water systems, communities, school districts, cities and residents actively participated in the Pilot Project process including Biola, Caruthers, Raisin City, Raisin City Elementary School, Perry Colony, Riverdale, Lanare, Burrel Elementary School and the City of San Joaquin.
-Other stakeholders included representatives from CDPH, CRLA, San Joaquin Valley (SJV) Rural Development Center and legislative offices.
+Representatives from several water systems, communities, school districts, cities and residents actively participated in the Pilot Project process including, Biola, Caruthers, Raisin City, Raisin City Elementary School, Perry Colony, Riverdale, Lanare, Burrel Elementary School and the City of San Joaquin.
+Other stakeholders included, representatives from CDPH, CRLA, San Joaquin Valley (SJV) Rural Development Center and legislative offices.

 An initial Meeting One was held in Caruthers and was well attended by community residents, Board members and consultants, representing water systems, from the Lanare, Riverdale and Caruthers communities.
 A second Meeting One was held in Kerman in an attempt to engage stakeholders from San Joaquin, Raisin City, Biola and surrounding areas.
 Unfortunately this meeting was not well attended.
-Biola was the only DAC represented at the meeting.
-The second Meeting One provided the same information as the first Meeting One in Caruthers.
-At the end of the meeting, the Biola representative expressed interest in moving forward and agreed to travel to Raisin City for future meetings.
-The primary objectives of the meeting are summarized in Table 2-1.